phantom1996/Ticket-System/README.md

 Used Context API for State management

+Already updated mongo DB with some Agent and tickets for testing

 Please Point out any issue
 Frontend is being kept simple to have main focus to demonstrate the functionality It can use beautified later.